-- (b) Drainage dips may be used in place of ditch relief culverts only where the grade is ten (10) percent or less. - (c) On sections having slopes greater than ten (10) percent, ditch relief culverts shall be placed at approximately a thirty (30) degree angle downslope from a line perpendicular to the centerline of the road or driveway. - (d) Ditch relief culverts shall be sufficiently sized and properly installed in order to allow for effective functioning, and their inlet and outlet ends shall be stabilized with appropriate materials. - (9) Ditches, culverts, bridges, dips, water turnouts and other storm water runoff control installations associated with roads and driveways shall be maintained on a regular basis to assure effective functioning. - I. Signs.
-The following provisions shall govern the use of signs in the Resource Protection, Stream Protection, Limited Residential and Limited Commercial Districts: - (1) Signs relating to goods and services sold on the premises shall be allowed, provided that such signs shall not exceed six (6) square feet in area and shall not exceed two (2) signs per premises.
-In the Limited Commercial District, however, such signs shall not exceed sixteen (16) square feet in area.
-Signs relating to goods or services not sold or rendered on the premises shall be prohibited. - (2) Name signs are allowed, provided such signs shall not exceed two (2) signs per premises, and shall not exceed twelve (12) square feet in the aggregate. - (3) Residential users may display a single sign not over three (3) square feet in area relating to the sale, rental, or lease of the premises. - (4) Signs relating to trespassing and hunting shall be allowed without restriction as to number provided that no such sign shall exceed two (2) square feet in area. - (5) Signs relating to public safety shall be allowed without restriction. - (6) No sign shall extend higher than twenty (20) feet above the ground.
+- (b) Drainage dips may be used in place of ditch relief culverts only where the grade is ten (10) percent or less. - (c) On sections having slopes greater than ten (10) percent, ditch relief culverts shall be placed at approximately a thirty (30) degree angle downslope from a line perpendicular to the centerline of the road or driveway. - (d) Ditch relief culverts shall be sufficiently sized and properly installed in order to allow for effective functioning, and their inlet and outlet ends shall be stabilized with appropriate materials. - (9) Ditches, culverts, bridges, dips, water turnouts and other storm water runoff control installations associated with roads and driveways shall be maintained on a regular basis to assure effective functioning. - I Signs.
+All Signs must also comply with the provisions contained in Article 5 section X. The following provisions shall also govern the use of signs in the Resource Protection, Stream Protection, and Limited Residential Districts: - (1) Signs relating to goods and services sold on the premises shall be allowed, provided that such signs shall not exceed six (6) square feet in area and shall not exceed two (2) signs per premises - (2) Name signs are allowed, provided such signs shall not exceed two (2) signs per premises, and shall not exceed twelve (12) square feet in the aggregate. - (3) Residential users may display a single sign not over three (3) square feet in area relating to the sale, rental, or lease of the premises. - (4) Signs relating to trespassing and hunting shall be allowed without restriction as to number provided that no such sign shall exceed two (2) square feet in area. - (5) Signs relating to public safety shall be allowed without restriction. - (6) No sign shall extend higher than twenty (20) feet above the ground.

-(7) Signs may be illuminated only by shielded, non-flashing lights.
+(7) Signs may be illuminated only by shielded, non-flashing, exterior lights.